iChip/rate-limiting-take-home/README.md

 3. run ```npm i``` to install dependencies
 4. implement the function bodies and test with ```npm test```
 5. commit your changes and push to github on your fork
-6. email omar@streak.com with a link to your repo
+6. email omar@streak.com with a link to your repo and some information on how long it took to complete the exercise

 # Tips